badd-labs/badd-labs/lab4.4/README.md

 In this lab, you are given the initial state that a custom Blockchain network of several miners is hosted on an on-campus machine which has been running for several days before the class.
 The Blockchain machine also runs a daemon that periodically instructs some miner to conduct transactions with other miners.

-Create 3 accounts and Mine few Ethers in to all the accounts.
+Create 3 accounts and mine few Ethers in to all the accounts.
 Refer Lab 3.1 for more details.

 In this lab, you will create a contract for part of the Supply chain transaction system given the System Design for the contract and call the functions on on-campus blockchain.
 Refer [[link](https://github.com/BlockchainLabSU/SUBlockchainLabs/blob/master/lab4.1/README_solc.md)] to know more about how to deploy simple contract and call its functions.